schubbydoo/ghosthost/docs/ghosthost_prd.md

 * Accessible at `ghosthost.local:8000`
 * Volume configuration and showing the current setting
 * Cooldown period after main.py completes configuration.
 Should show the current value.
 * Choosing the audio file to be played ( in /SoundFiles).
-This should also include the complimentary .json timestamp file.
+This should also include the complimentary .json timestamp file if it exists.
+If the timestamp .json file does not exist, then A checkbox should be included to automatically have the timestamp .json file created using the /tools/elevenlabs_stt_timestamps.py script.
 It also should show the current setting.
 * Audio & timestamp file management (upload/delete)
 * WiFi network selection and password configuration
 * Network configuration section should include the ability to choose from available networks, add/delete from a list of My Networks.
 See the attached image for reference.

 **Network Management:**

-* 10-second push button hold activates AP mode for network configuration.
+* 10-second push of the AP mode switch's button activates AP mode for network configuration.
 * Scripts to use NetworkManager cli commands to manage the WIFI connection.

 ### 2.2 Event Handling Logic